kdheepak/kdheepak.github.io/content/23-technical_writing.md

 As far as I know there isn't even a version for Linux machines.
 Heck, Microsoft Word does not even play well with previous versions of Microsoft Word.
 I understand why this issue occurs, considering complexity in operating systems and software, but why is this so widely accepted?
-Backward incompatible software or cross incompatibility are probably inevitable.
-But as an user, I shouldn't have to be concerned about this.
+Backward incompatible software or cross incompatibility are probably inevitable, but as an user, I shouldn't have to be concerned about this.
-I shouldn't have to think about what software or what version my reviewers are using when I'm sending them a document.
+I shouldn't have to think about what software or what version of a software my reviewers are using when I'm sending them a document.
 And speaking of sharing documents, did you know you can end up transferring malware through a Word document?
 Just think about that for a second.
 Opening what is essentially a text file could be a security threat for your machine.
 And some of these viruses (as of the time of this writing) do not even have patches yet [@beaumont_bypass_2015].
-Loads of people have already talked about this and similar issues at some length [@steingold_proprietary, @cottrell_word], and have probably done more justice to this topic that I possibly could.
+Loads of people have already talked about this and similar issues at some length [@steingold_proprietary;@cottrell_word], and have probably done more justice to this topic that I possibly could.

 But I hear what you are saying.
 You have already invested in Microsoft Word and have prescient knowledge to work around this tool's mysterious formatting randomness.